Pennsylvania Department of Health

 Initial comments:

-Based on a Medicare/Medicaid Recertification, State Licensure, Civil Rights Compliance, and Abbreviated Complaint Survey completed on February 28, 2025, it was determined that Brookmont Healthcare and Rehabilitation Center was not in compliance with the following requirements of 42 CFR Part 483 Subpart B Requirements for Long Term Care Facilities and the 28 PA Code Commonwealth of Pennsylvania Long Term Care Licensure Regulations.
+Based on a revisit and abbreviated complaint survey completed on February 4, 2026, it was determined that Brookmont Healthcare and Rehabilitation Center corrected the federal deficiencies cited during the survey of December 19, 2025, under the requirements of 42 CFR Part 483 Subpart B Requirements for Long-Term Care however remained out of compliance with the following requirements of 28 PA Code Commonwealth of Pennsylvania Long-Term Care Licensure Regulations.

 Plan of Correction: